cloudnativelabs/kube-router/README.md

 inter-node Pod networking and IPVS for load balanced proxy Services is a perfect recipe for high-performance cluster networking at scale.
-BGP ensures that the data path is dynamic and efficient, and IPVS provides in-kernel load balancing that has been thouroughly tested and optimized.
+BGP ensures that the data path is dynamic and efficient, and IPVS provides in-kernel load balancing that has been thoroughly tested and optimized.

 ## Getting Started